lmdu/dockey/docs/docking.rst

 .. note::

 	The value of points in each dimension must be even number.
+Don't forget to click **Save grid box** button after setting grid box.

 Performing basic docking
 ------------------------